CHamilton0/remootio-garmin/README.md

-# remootio-garmin
+# Garmin watch Remootio Control
-Remootio for Connect IQ App
+>Control your remootio garage door from your Garmin wearable